Friday, 4 October 2019 | 9.00-11.30 | Conference Centre Room 1

 This session aims to trigger the discussion about a European Cancer Plan by introducing a European Cancer Dashboard (to be developed during the discussion) with key-performance indicators, including survival, return to work and rehabilitation, progress, quality of care, expenditure and innovation.

-The session will also provide a strategic perspective, leveraging European and national initiatives (e.g. "Dekade gegen Krebs" in Germany), as well as individual cancer patient perspectives, and reflecting on provider challenges.
-Finally, the session will present the latest findings of the Comparator Report on patient access to cancer medicines in Europe – focussing on cancer incidence, mortality, expenditure and access in Europe – will set the context for the discussion.
+The session will also provide a strategic perspective, leveraging European and national initiatives following the EU Presidencies, as well as individual cancer patient perspectives, and reflecting on provider challenges.
+The recently updated Comparator Report on patient access to cancer medicines in Europe – focussing on cancer incidence, mortality, expenditure and access in Europe – will set the context for the discussion.

 TIT ALBREHT, Lead, IPAAC Joint Action & Senior Health Services and Health Systems Researcher, Institute of Public Health, Slovenia

 KATHI APOSTOLIDIS, President, European Cancer Patient Coalition (ECPC)